Victor Martinez Hernandez: Proceedings

 After the jury was selected, proceedings began on April 4.
 As capital punishment is abolished in Maryland, the prosecution sought life in prison without the possibility of parole for Martinez Hernandez.

 Both sides gave opening statements on April 4.
 The defense warned the jury to be impartial and denied Martinez Hernandez's involvement in the murder.
 They said that Morin had "attracted male attention" and questioned Tobin, who they claimed had sex with Morin on the day of the murder.

 After the defense, one of Morin's daughters spoke and recounted the day of her murder.
 Tobin then spoke, where he said that after Morin stopped responding to his texts, he searched her home, the trail, and nearby restaurants.
 After he failed to find her, he called 911.
 He spoke with officers that night, and said that he "freaked out, screamed, and cried" when he learned of the murder.

-Justin Knapp, who found Morin's body, also gave an opening statement.
+The volunteer who found Morin's body also gave a statement.
 He said that after locating a "deer path" off the trail, he found a rock covered in blood, and found her body in a storm drain.
 He said her injuries "looked bad" and he could not recognize her face.

-On April 14, after under 50 minutes of deliberation, Martinez Hernandez was found guilty of first-degree murder, first-degree rape, third-degree sexual assault, and kidnapping.
-After the verdict, Harford County state's attorney Alison Healey said that prosecutors will seek the maximum sentence at sentencing; he received two back-to-back life sentences for murder and rape and a further 40 years for a sex crime and kidnapping on August 11.
+On April 14, after less than 50 minutes of deliberation, Martinez Hernandez was found guilty of first-degree murder, first-degree rape, third-degree sexual assault, and kidnapping.
+After the verdict, Harford County state's attorney Alison Healey said that prosecutors will seek the maximum sentence at sentencing.
+On August 11, Hernandez Martinez received two back-to-back life sentences for murder and rape and a further 40 years for sexual assault and kidnapping.
 As Maryland judges lack authority to imprison criminals outside of the state, he will serve his sentence in Maryland and not be returned to El Salvador.